 The Benefits Of Coconut Oil Scalp Massages

-Coconut Oil comes from the kernel meat of the coconut palm (Cocos Nucifera).
-It is solid at room temperature up to 78% and is a white, sweet-smelling, moisturizing oil.
+Coconut oil from the kernel meat of the coconut palm (Cocos Nucifera) is a perfect oil for massaging the scalp and promoting hair growth!
+While solid at room temperature up to 78%, it can be warmed for hot oil treatments and has a pleasant, sweet-smelling aroma!

-Coconut oil use goes back thousands of years in Ayurvedic practice for its cooling and nurturing properties; it is the most common oil base for adding other herbs and essential oils to make hair treatments.
+For centuries, coconut oil has been used in Ayurvedic practice for its cooling and nurturing properties.
+It is the most common oil base for adding other herbs and essential oils to make hair treatments.

 Oils are not substitutes for sunscreen but offer added protection underneath more effective barriers.
 It is also highly soothing on sun-damaged hair and scalps.